 Created by an Act of the Scottish Parliament in 2006, the Commission is accountable to the people of Scotland through the Scottish Parliament.

-We work closely with other organisations and services that do provide advice on human rights issues, so that we can signpost people to them.
-Working closely with partners from across Scottish society, we have developed and begun implementing Scotland’s first national action plan for human rights.
+We work with other organisations and services that do provide advice on human rights issues, so that we can signpost people to them.
+Working closely with partners from across Scottish society, we also developed Scotland’s first and second national action plans for human rights.

 The Commission plays an important role as a bridge between human rights in Scotland and the international human rights system.
 We share our experiences with counterparts in other countries and we bring back good practice from elsewhere to support work to realise human rights here in Scotland.

 We are accredited as an “A Status” national human rights institution within the United Nations (UN) system.
-This means we can report directly to the UN on human rights issues such as the rights of older people, health, business, and climate justice.
+This means we can report directly to the UN on human rights issues.
 It also puts us in a unique position in Scotland – we are the only Scottish organisation that can make direct contributions to the UN Human Rights Council on issues affecting people here.

 The Commission is proud to play its part in helping build a better Scotland and a better world, where human rights are enjoyed by all people.